Gustavo BanerTeam ColorCopiesUSA.com

-Black and white printing and (b/w) black and white copy printing is mostly used in two types of applications:
+Black and white printing and (b/w) black and white copy printing is mostly used in following applications:

-- Documents such as manuals, forms, single, 2 or 3 part invoices, trade show binders and books
+Standard documents such as manuals, forms, multi-part carbonless invoices, trade show binders and books

-How and When Black and White Copies Started
+How and When Black and White Printing Started

 In 1949 Xerox had introduced their Xerox Model A that required special papers (see picture on the left).
-The regular paper printing was a big breakthrough.
+The development that permitted theuse of regular paper to print was a big breakthrough.

 Significant progress has been made since those early days in the black and white printing technology, permitting nowadays black and white copying with quality that challenges that of offset printing (considered the most perfect printing technology still for long run printing).